-- (1) Employees currently on annualised salary arrangements will retain these arrangements. - (2) Other and new employees will be paid in accordance with the Classification and Section 0 rates of pay contained in this agreement.
+- (1) Employees currently on annualised salary arrangements will retain these arrangements so long as it results in the employee being paid at least the amount they would be entitled to under this Agreement had the annualised salary not been in place. - (2) Other and new employees will be paid in accordance with the Classification and Section 9 rates of pay contained in this agreement.